Medical Schools · Australia · VIC

 Entry Pathways to Monash Medicine

-• Indicative ATAR: ~99.75
+• Indicative ATAR ~99.75

-• UCAT performance
+• UCAT ANZ required

-• Multiple Mini Interview (MMI)
+• Multiple Mini Interview (MMI) — 6 stations, online

 Graduate Entry

-• Does not use UCAT
+• Does not use the UCAT or the GAMSAT

 What Interview Does Monash Use for Medicine?